oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/fmw-domain-home-in-image/_index.md

 $ kubectl delete -f domain.yaml
 ```

-#### Delete the generated image
+#### Delete the generated image.

-The generated image can be deleted by using `docker rmi` command when the image is no longer needed.
+When no longer needed, delete the generated image by using the`docker rmi` command.
 Use the following command to delete an image tagged with `domain-home-in-image:12.2.1.4`:

 ```shell
 $ docker rmi domain-home-in-image:12.2.1.4
 ```

-#### Delete the tools directory
+#### Delete the tools directory.

-Clean up the directory where WebLogic Deploy Tool and WebLogic Image Tool are installed to by the `create-domain.sh` script if they are no longer needed.
+When no longer needed, delete the directory where WebLogic Deploy Tool and WebLogic Image Tool are installed.
-By default, they are installed under the `/tmp/dhii-sample/tools` directory.
+By default, they are installed under `/tmp/dhii-sample/tools` directory.

 ```shell
 $ rm -rf /tmp/dhii-sample/tools/